The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Purchasing a new vehicle is one of the largest purchases many Americans make.
-And with current average car prices surging past $40,000, it can feel tempting to just look at price to save money.
+And with current average car prices surging past $48,000, it can feel tempting to look at price alone to save money.
 But a cheap car is not necessarily a good deal.
 A cheap car may come with costs that rack up during your years of ownership, such as higher fuel costs, expensive repairs and pricey insurance.

 Best midsize cars